 “As the litany of horrors continued, Cameron offered a rueful laugh. “’I’m not downplaying these crimes, these are horrible.
 But they happen in this country constantly and it’s usually white guys.’”

 The ludicrously biased and often mean-spirited coverage of a presidential address on securing our nation’s borders emphasizes once again just how much our brand-name media outlets truly despise regular Americans.
-They have an agenda to serve, and they see you as being in the way.We value your comments!
-Please weigh in on our comment section below.
+They have an agenda to serve, and they see you as being in the way.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com